floridahackers/fh-initiatives/proposals/resource_list.md

 Gwen's _Git & GitHub_ workshop shall serve as the first example of a workshop as a shared resource within Florida Hackers.

-Depending on the appraoch, a contributions guide shall serve to lay out precise instructions for adding a shared resource.
+Depending on the approach, a contributions guide shall serve to lay out precise instructions for adding a shared resource.

 ## Timeline